 From Person of Interest, Harold Finch is rich enough to be able to buy up 51% of a major corporation on demand at one point.
 On another occasion he buys a luxury hotel and makes the person they helped that episode the general manager.
 In yet another case, he gave a dry cleaning clerk a full-ride scholarship to Harvard Law so he could bug a businessman's clothes.

-He also casually purchases of security company to set up a cover story for Reese.
-When the background check is too thorough for that he simply buys a credit bureau.
+He also casually purchases a security company to set up a cover story for Reese.
+When the background check is too thorough for that he simply buys a credit bureau as well.

 Myth & Religion

 Hades/Pluto, ruler of the Greek or Roman Underworld in Classical Mythology.
 Pluto (and another name, Dis) mean 'Rich One'.
 It was said that all of the riches of the mines and the earth's own fertile capabilities belonged to him.